HM2021-BC/BC-Group7/README.md

 ## Installation / Usage

 Tamacoinchi is using the same technologies as our sample projects in the blockchain course, therefore the usage is the same.
+Following the steps included in the first labs will work fine.

 1. Change truffle.js constants to your own values (e.g. private key)
 2. migrate to private network with `migrate all --network private_poa`